4th District race could change dynamic of Board of Supervisors

 Couch’s 4th District saw the most change, going from a predominantly white and Republican district to one that was predominantly Latino and Democratic.

-The district picked up the communities of Wasco, McFarland and Delano, and lost Taft and Frazier Park.
+The district picked up the communities of Shafter, McFarland and Delano, and lost Taft and Frazier Park.

 Couch had been scheduled to face re-election in 2020, but because of the redistricting, he is up for election two years early.

-Note: This story has been edited to reflect that Shafter was added to the 4th District.